TITLE Information Security Analyst

 18. Contributes to the overall success of the University by performing all other duties and responsibilities as assigned.

-The Information Security Analyst is supervised by the Information Security Officer and may supervise graduate assistants and student workers.
+The Information Security Analyst is supervised by the Information Security Officer, supervises the tasks and projects of Information Security Specialists as assigned, and may supervise graduate assistants and student workers.

 OFFICE OF HUMAN RESOURCES